 Health, Nutrition and WASH (Water, Sanitation, and Hygiene) Programming

-This operation was extremely successful, with only one convey we controlled being partially looted.
+This operation was extremely successful.
 SAACID women managers repeatedly stood in front of conveys of food and literally stared down the barrels of the weapons of militias to get food through to those most in need.
 In many ways it was a defining moment in the lives of these women, who found their true purpose in life as they waited for the militias to make a decision to kill them or not.
-Hundreds of thousands of Somalis benefited from this programme.
+Hundreds-of-thousands of Somalis benefited from this programme.

 While the need in the famine was obvious, the international community empathised and money poured in to alleviate the crisis.
 Yet the more systemic problem of a completely collapsed healthcare system did not gain the attention of the international community.